python/peps/CONTRIBUTING.rst

 Contributing Guidelines
 =======================

-To learn more about the purpose of PEPs and how to go about writing a PEP, please start reading at PEP 1 (`pep-0001.txt <./pep-0001.txt>`_ in this repo).
-Note that PEP 0, the index PEP, is now automatically generated, and not committed to the repo.
+To learn more about the purpose of PEPs and how to go about writing one, please start reading at `PEP 1 <https://www.python.org/dev/peps/pep-0001/>`_.
+Also, make sure to check the `README <./README.rst>`_ for information on how to render the PEPs in this repository.
+Thanks again for your contributions, and we look forward to reviewing them!

 Before writing a new PEP
 ------------------------